Qiyu-Zh/Hausdorff-Loss-GPU/README.md

 print(res)
 ```

 You can add parameter for alpha.
-If you do this, the function will choose the power for Hausdorff distance:
+If you do this, the function will choose the power for Hausdorff distance.

 You can install it through:
 ```